 QBI Considerations When Buying A Practice

-When you’re buying a practice, QBI affects more than just next year’s tax bill.
-It changes the practice’s after-tax cash flow and therefore its value to you.
-How the sale is structured (asset allocation vs. equity purchase), the taxable income profile in the sale year (ordinary income vs. capital gain), and owner compensation around closing all influence whether future practice income will qualify for the QBI deduction.
+When buying a practice, the Qualified Business Income Deduction for Dentists impacts more than just next year’s tax bill.
+It affects the practice’s after-tax cash flow and its overall value to you.
+Factors like how the sale is structured (asset allocation vs. equity purchase), the taxable income profile in the sale year (ordinary income vs. capital gain), and owner compensation around closing all influence whether future practice income will qualify for the QBI deduction.

 For buyers, that means QBI should be part of acquisition modeling and purchase-agreement negotiations.